javascript-tutorial/en.javascript.info/1-js/5-data-types/08-keys-values-entries/article.md

 | Call syntax | `map.keys()`  | `Object.keys(obj)`, but not `obj.keys()` |
 | Returns     | iterable    | "real" Array                     |

+The first difference is that we have to call `Object.keys(obj)`, and not `obj.keys()`.

-1. The reason for call syntax `Object.keys(obj)` is flexibility.
-We can have an object of our own like `order` that implements its own `order.values()` method.
+Why so?
+There main reason is flexibility.
+Remember, objects are a base of all complex structures in Javascript.
+So we may have an object of our own like `order` that implements its own `order.values()` method.
 And we still can call `Object.values(order)` on it.

-2. ...And the returned value is not just an iterable, but an Array for historical reasons.
+The second difference is that `Object.*` methods return "real" array objects, not just an iterable.
+That's mainly for historical reasons.

 For instance: